-Implementation of the FY2022-2025 Transportation Improvement Program.
-Development and adoption of the FY2023-FY2026 RTIP.
-Coordination with Iowa DOT and local officials on continued use of the new TPMS system.
+Implementation of the FY2023-2026 Transportation Improvement Program.
+Development and adoption of the FY2024-FY2027 RTIP.
+Coordination with Iowa DOT and local officials on continued use of the TPMS system.

-Implementation of the FY2022 and FY2023 Transportation Improvement Programs.
-Develop a RTIP to provide a program of multi-modal transportation projects scheduled for implementation during fiscal years 2024 to 2027.
+Implementation of the FFY2023 and FFY2024 Transportation Improvement Programs.
+Develop RTIP to provide a program of multi-modal transportation projects scheduled for implementation during fiscal years 2024 to 2027.
 The program will include a prioritized list of projects for the four-year period and a financial plan that will lead to project implementation.
-A progress report on the implementation of projects programmed for fiscal year FY2023 will be included.
-Solicitation for project information begins in January with a draft RTIP completed by the end of May and the final RTIP approved in July.
+A progress report on the implementation of projects programmed for fiscal year 2024 will be included.
+Solicitation for project information begins in November with a draft RTIP completed by the end of May and the final RTIP approved in July.

 Update, amend, and revise the Iowa DOT TPMS to reflect a verbatim representation of RPA-18 transportation and transportation-related projects and activities.
-Assist communities with implementation of the Federal-Aid Swap process throughout the year.
+Assist communities with implementation of Federal-Aid projects, discretionary funding, and process throughout the year.

 Provide an approved, staged, capital improvement document representing federally-funded transportation projects programmed for development and implementation within a four-year time frame.
-Project solicitation for the RTIP begins in January with a draft completed by the end of June and the final FY2023-2026 RTIP approved in July.
-Provide an updated and current representation of transportation projects in the Iowa DOT TPMS.
+Project solicitation for the RTIP begins in November with a draft completed by the end of June and the final FY 2024-2027 RTIP approved in July.
+Provide an updated and current representation of transportation projects in the lowa DOT TPMS.
 Draft FY2024-2027 RTIP will be developed in May.

 230 Total Staff Budget & Hours

 Total Federal Local Hours

-\$16,424 \$13,139 \$3,285 293
+\$25,628 \$20,503 \$5,126 458